 The area that is now Suwannee County has been inhabited for thousands of years.
 Those inhabitants include the Deptford Culture, which flourished from about 800 B.C. to 700 A.D.
 It is characterized by sand-tempered pottery decorated with carved wooden paddles.
 Little evidence remains of this culture except for some burial mounds, shards of pottery, and remnants of the plants and animals they ate.
 Another local culture was the McKeithen Weeden Island culture, which flourished between 200 and about 750 A.D.
 The Weeden Island culture was superseded by the Suwannee Valley culture around 750 A.D.
 Eventually, the Timucua developed and dominated northern Florida and southern Georgia.
 We know more about the Timucua than previous Native American cultures because of written records from Europeans who met the Timucua during early expeditions and colonization of Florida.
 Unfortunately, the Timucua are one of the truly extinct tribes within the United States.
 The last recorded survivor of the Timucua, Juan Alonso Cabale, died in Cuba on November 14, 1767.

 The first known Europeans to arrive in the area in and around Suwannee County was Spanish explorer Panfilo de Narvaez, who arrived with his group of some four hundred men in 1528 during an ultimately futile attempt to find treasure.
 Juan Velazquez, one of Narvaez’s officers, was the first recorded casualty of drowning in the Suwannee River.
-After charging into the river with his horse, both drowned; after recovery, the horse was quickly eaten by the rest of the starving expedition.
+After charging into the river with his horse, both drowned.
 Only four members of the expedition survived to return to Spanish-held Mexico seven years later.
 One of the survivors was Cabeza de Vaca, who wrote a rather fanciful book detailing his journey that led others to explore Florida.